Our Board

 Our Team

-Claudia Enciso Kuraica NAETISL Administrative Assistant
+Claudia Enciso Kuraica - Membership Coordinator

 Claudia has a bachelor’s degree in communications and a master’s in organizational development.
 She has been a translator and interpreter for the Corvallis School District in Oregon since 2016.
 She has been an educational assistant and is currently an administrative assistant for the communications department.
 During her time as an educational assistant, she was an interpreter for IEP and 504 meetings.
 She also provided simultaneous interpretation for some meetings at the DLI schools.
 Before moving to the United States, Claudia worked for the Universidad del Valle de México.
 She was part of the team working on getting the university the FIMPES accreditation.
 She was also the coordinator for the communications major.
 In that position, she oversaw the organization of two international conferences.
 Claudia enjoys learning new things and making things happen!